 What then is the role of the viewers?
 There is a requirement that broadcasters must ascertain community needs and interests.
-The FCC interprets this to mean that the broadcaster must develop information about current problems and issues in the community, instead of information regarding the local audience's program preferences.29 The broadcaster is required to evaluate community problems and to present programs to deal with them.30 The FCC then decides whether the indicating the Commission's "concern" over a particular practice of the licensee and asking for the licensee's justification will generally be all that is necessary to bring the licensee around to the Commisbe all that is necessary to bring the licensee around to the Commission's way of thinking.... ...
+The FCC interprets this to mean that the broadcaster must develop information about current problems and issues in the community, instead of information regarding the local audience's program preferences.
+The broadcaster is required to evaluate community problems and to present programs to deal with them.30 The FCC then decides whether the indicating the Commission's "concern" over a particular practice of the licensee and asking for the licensee's justification will generally be all that is necessary to bring the licensee around to the Commission's way of thinking. . . .

+The practice of informal control over or influence on individ-...
 The practice of informal control over or influence on individual licensee practices is also followed on an industry-wide basis through statements of Commission concern over particular practices or announcements of proposed action.
-This is enhanced by speeches of individual commissioners....
+This is enhanced by speeches of individual commissioners. . . .
 While some of these speeches are inconsequential, there can be no doubt that many are valuable as a source of at least one commissioner's thinking on a given subject.

 ROBINSON 119-21.

+source of at least one commissioner's thinking on a given subject.

+Robinson 119-21.

-28. The ECC's action in the Lee Roy McCourry case 2 P & F Paper F source of at least one commissioner's thinking on a given subject.
-ROBINSON 119-21.
-28. The FCC's action in the Lee Roy McCourry case, 2 P & F RADIO REG.
-29. 895 (1964), is illustrative of the peril faced by applicants who do not con-form to the official notions of "balanced" formats and public interest pro-grams.
-In that case, the sole applicant for a vacant UHF channel in Eugene.
-Oregon, which had two operating VHF stations, proposed a "specialized" format consisting of 70 percent entertainment, mainly feature films, and 30 percent educational programs directed to the city's university population.
+28. The FCC's action in the Lee Roy McCourry case, 2 P & F Radio Reg.
+20 895 (1964), is illustrative of the peril faced by applicants who do not conform to the official notions of "balanced" formats and public interest programs.
+In that case, the sole applicant for a vacant UHF channel in Eugene, Oregon, which had two operating VHF stations, proposed a "specialized" format consisting of 70 percent entertainment, mainly feature films, and 30 percent educational programs directed to the city's university population.
 The application was set for a hearing, despite the absence of any challenge from the community or any other complaint, primarily because McCourry had not justified his lack of program proposals in the religious, agricultural, and discussion categories, id. at 896.
 The Commission appeared to be concerned that the applicant had not adequately investigated community needs for such a specialized format.
-Commissioner Lee Loevinger, in dissent, noted that the principal problem seemed to be that McCourry omitted several cate-gories of programs favored by the Commission and its staff: The passion to regulate is not satisfied merely by the dedication of an adequate amount of time to public service unless this time also conforms to just the pattern of public service now favored.
-Thus, the tastes and ideals of the majority of the Commission become en-shrined in official requirements. . .
+Commissioner Lee Loevinger, in dissent, noted that the principal problem seemed to be that McCourry omitted several categories of programs favored by the Commission and its staff:

+The passion to regulate is not satisfied merely by the dedication of an adequate amount of time to public service unless this time also conforms to just the pattern of public service now favored.
+Thus, the tastes and ideals of the majority of the Commission become enshrined in official requirements. . .
 [E]ven if I were convinced that the Commission's views were superior to those of broadcasters or the public with respect to programming, I would still doubt the wisdom of establishing official standards in this field. . . .
 The Commission is clearly making a choice between competing interests and values.
-Presumed quality and "balance" of television program-ming is one choice and preservation of a wider area of freedom of expression for the broadcaster is the other. . . .
-[11] f the principle is and values.
-Presumed quality and "balance" of television program-ming is one choice and preservation of a wider area of freedom of expression for the broadcaster is the other. . .
-[I]f the principle is established that the Commission has the right and power to prescribe, either directly or indirectly, the kind and quality of programs that must be carried by broadcast licensees, then the vital interest of soci-ety, the nation, and perhaps the world, in the fullest freedom of com-munications and the expression of ideas, in whatever form, may be compromised compromised.
+Presumed quality and "balance" of television programming is one choice and preservation of a wider area of freedom of expression for the broadcaster is the other. . .
+[I]f the principle is established that the Commission has the right and power either directly or indirectly, the kind and quality of programs that must be carried by broadcast licensees, then the vital interest of soci-ety, the nation, and perhaps the world, in the fullest freedom of communications and the expression of ideas, in whatever form, may be compromised.